Last updated: November 2018

 Last step: How to get rid of scabies in the house

 You might be wondering, what if there are still scabies mites in the house?
 What if they’re stuck in the sheets, couch, car seat, carpet?

-Another effective wipe is bleach, which is what I used.
+Another effective wipe is bleach.
 Simply mix it up in a spray bottle and spray and wipe whenever you spend a lot of time on a certain piece of furniture.
 It also helps to be mindful of where in the house you go.
 Try and quarantine yourself to only the essential areas (bedroom, bathroom, kitchen) for the first 7 days of your treatment.

 That’s it.
 You have won the battle with scabies.
 It’s an intense treatment but it’s a small price to pay for getting your life back.
 This scabies treatment worked well for me and was based on many hours of reading and research, so I hope it will work just as well for you.
 Don’t be spooked by stories on the web of people dealing with scabies for years and years.
 If you treat them properly, you will be cured.

 Here’s a quick resource summary to get your treatment started.
 Everything can be ordered easily on Amazon using the links below.